UPACM/algolympics-site/src/2024/data/faq.md

 <br />
 <hr />

 Algolympics is an **annual intercollegiate programming competition open to all interested schools, colleges and universities in the Philippines**.
-With the theme **“Algolympics 2023: Astra”** in its tenth year, the event is  co-presented by Samsung and Morgan Stanley Capital International.
+With the theme **“Algolympics 2024: Borderlands”** in its eleventh year, the event is  co-presented by Samsung and Morgan Stanley Capital International.
 This event is in partnership with Old St. Labs, Avaloq, and Supergene, as well as DevelUP, and De La Salle University ACM Student Chapter.
 Special thanks to the UP Statistical Society and FEU Alabang ACM Student Chapter.

 For this year, the contest will be split into two: **an online elimination round and an online final round**.
 The elimination round is a free-to-enter round of Algolympics held on Codeforces while the final round is the event where teams that fit the criteria laid out in the rules and mechanics compete for the prize, in exchange for a minimal registration fee.